snnjnn/cuesix/conductor/product.md

 `cuesix` provides a set of core functionalities to achieve its goals:

--   **Configuration Compilation:** Compiles APISIX configurations from source fragments written in CUE and/or YAML.
+-   **Configuration Compilation:** Compiles APISIX configurations from source YAML fragments using APISIX-aware merge rules (keyed lists for resources like consumers and id-based lists for core resources).
 -   **Validation Engine:** Validates the correctness of the generated APISIX configuration before it is applied.
 -   **Automated Reloads:** Triggers a reload of the APISIX service via its HTTP API upon a successful configuration change.
 -   **Request Handling:** Efficiently throttles and coalesces incoming compile requests to manage load and prevent redundant operations.